22nd Armoured Brigade (United Kingdom)

 The 22nd Armoured Brigade was an armoured brigade of the British Army that saw service during and after the Second World War.
 The brigade was formed on the outbreak of war on 3 September 1939 from Territorial Army (TA) armoured regiments.
 It saw a considerable amount of action during the war, beginning with the Western Desert Campaign where it was engaged in Operation Crusader and at the Battles of Gazala, Mersa Matruh, First Alamein and Alam el Halfa.
 It then joined the 7th Armoured Division (the 'Desert Rats') for the Second Battle of El Alamein.
 It remained part of 7th Armoured for the rest of the war, including the campaigns in Tunisia, Italy and North West Europe.
 It continued in the postwar TA until 1956.
-The brigade's identity was re-established in the Regular Army between 1981 and 1993.
+The brigade was re-established, made up of regular regiments in Germany, between 1981 and 1993.

 Mobilisation

 22nd Heavy Armoured Brigade (the 'Heavy' was dropped on 14 April 1940) was formed at the outbreak of the Second World War on 3 September 1939 with the mobilisation of three part-time Yeomanry regiments of the Territorial Army (TA): 2nd Royal Gloucestershire Hussars (RGH), 3rd County of London Yeomanry (Sharpshooters) and 4th County of London Yeomanry (Sharpshooters) (CLY).
 On 15 January 1940 it joined 2nd Armoured Division in Northern Command.
 Because 1st Armoured Division in France with the British Expeditionary Force (BEF) had first call on scarce resources, the equipment of 2nd Armoured Division and its units proceeded slowly during the Phoney War period.

 When the Battle of France was lost and the BEF was being evacuated from Dunkirk (without its equipment) at the end of May, the incomplete 2nd Armoured Division was the only armoured formation available to Home Forces.
 It was moved into the area between Northampton and Newmarket, Suffolk, to be ready to counter-attack in the event of invasion.

 As the threat of invasion of the United Kingdom receded, it became possible to spare more troops and equipment to reinforce Middle East Forces facing the Italians.
 Most of 2nd Armoured Division was sent out on 26 October 1940, but 22nd Armoured Brigade remained in the UK, having been transferred to 1st Armoured Division.
 It adopted the new organisation for an armoured brigade, which included a battalion of motorised infantry (2nd Kings Royal Rifle Corps).
 10th Company Royal Army Service Corps provided the brigade's transport.